cosmoproject/cosmoproject.github.io/bela.md

 #### MIDI controlled synthesizer

-a) One thing where, in my opinion, Csound outperforms other environments is how quick you can write a MIDI synthesizer.
+One thing where Csound, arguably, outperforms other environments is how quick you can write a MIDI synthesizer.
 This comes in very handy in combination with Bela, as you can connect any class-compliant MIDI-keyboard to the USB-port of Bela, load a Csound instrument and play it like a synth.

-In the Csound Options, you can select the MIDI-device you'd like to control csound with.
+In ```<CsOptions>```, you can select the MIDI-device you'd like to control Csound with.
 As a default, the MIDI channel defines the instrument number which is called for each pressed key, this could be changed by setting [massign](https://csound.com/docs/manual/massign.html).
 To avoid cpu overload by triggering too many voices in parallel, the [maxalloc](https://csound.com/docs/manual/maxalloc.html) option allows to restrict the maximum number of voices (in this example set to 4 voices).

 ```